Fulvestrant: Pharmacokinetics

 Fulvestrant after an intramuscular injection is slowly absorbed and maximal levels (Cmax) are reached after 5 days on average with a range of 2 to 19 days.
 The elimination half-life of fulvestrant with intramuscular injection is 40 to 50 days.
 This is 40 times longer than the half-life of fulvestrant by intravenous injection, indicating that its long half-life with intramuscular injection is due to slow absorption from the injection site.
 Levels of fulvestrant with 500 mg/month by intramuscular injection (and a single additional 500 mg loading dose on day 15 of therapy) in postmenopausal women with advanced breast cancer were 25.1 ng/mL (25,100 pg/mL) at peak and 28.0 ng/mL (28,000 pg/mL) at trough with a single dose and 28.0 ng/mL (28,000 pg/mL) at peak and 12.2 ng/mL (12,200 pg/mL) at trough after multiple doses at steady state.

 Fulvestrant does not cross the blood–brain barrier in animals and may not in humans as well.
 Accordingly, no effects of fulvestrant on brain function have been observed in preclinical or clinical research.
 Fulvestrant is highly (99%) bound to plasma proteins.
 It is bound to very low density lipoprotein, low density lipoprotein, and high density lipoprotein, but not to sex hormone-binding globulin.

 Fulvestrant appears to be metabolized along similar pathways as endogenous steroids; CYP3A4 may be involved, but non-cytochrome P450 routes appear to be more important.
 It does not inhibit any cytochrome P450 enzymes.
 Elimination is almost all via feces.

 Fulvestrant can form colloidal aggregates at certain concentration ranges and this can limit its activity as well as produce bell-shaped concentration–response curves.

 Chemistry

 Fulvestrant, also known as 7α-[9-[(4,4,5,5,5-pentafluoropentyl)sulfinyl]nonyl]estradiol, is a synthetic estrane steroid and a derivative of estradiol.
 An alkyl-sulfinyl moiety was added to the endogenous estrogen receptor ligand.

 It was discovered through rational drug design, but was selected for further development via phenotypic screening.

+Synthesis

+Due to problems with the original fulvestrant synthesis starting from nandrolone, an alternative method of synthesis was disclosed: Starting materials:

+Treatment of 6-Ketoestradiol [571-92-6] (1) with acetic anhydride gives 6-Oxoestradiol diacetate [3434-45-5] (2).
+Reaction of 9-[(4,4,5,5,5-Pentafluoropentyl)sulfanyl]nonan-1-ol [511545-94-1] (3) with mesyl chloride followed by displacement with potassium iodide gives 1-Iodo-9-[(4,4,5,5,5-pentafluoropentyl)thio]nonane [862700-63-8] (4).
+Reaction of 2 with potassium tert-butoxide followed by addition of 4 gives PC71724892 (5).
+Catalytic hydrogenation reduces the benzoyl ketone to give (6).
+Saponification of the acetyl protecting groups gives [153004-31-0] (7).
+Lastly, oxidation of the sulfanyl group with sodium periodate gives the sulfoxide, completing the synthesis of fulvestrant (8).